hemtjanst/hemtjanst/README.md

 additional information needed for Hemtjänst to do its thing and generate HomeKit accessories.

-Though the `meta` format borrows heavily from Apple's HomeKit spec it is supposed to be usable for integrations beyond HomeKit and mostly specifies a mapping between our format and HomeKit services and characteristics.
-By updating that mapping it should be possible to integrate SmartThings and other home automation/IoT bridges and platforms.
+As it currently stands the `meta` topic types and features follow the exact names in the HomeKit specification.
+To support another platform like SmartThings a similar mapping would need to be created.

 The `meta` document contains a number of required and optional entries.
-The required ones are: `name`, `device`, `feature`.
+The required ones are: `name`, `type`, `feature`.
 The rest is optional.

 Optional keys are: `lastWillID`.